crispab/crisp-dna/_docs/visions.md

 Visions
 =======

-One big aha in our evolution was when we [realized](http://blog.crisp.se/2010/05/08/henrikkniberg/1273272420000) that Crisp itself is just a platform.
-Crisp doesn't have a Vision (with a Big V), we just want Crisp to be a [nice home for consultants](what-is-crisp.html).
+One big aha in our evolution was when we [realized](http://blog.crisp.se/2010/05/08/henrikkniberg/1273272420000) that Product Space itself is just a platform.
+Product Space doesn't have a Vision (with a Big V), we just want Product Space to be a [nice home for consultants](what-is-crisp.html).

-However, many of the *people* at Crisp do have a vision.
+However, many of the *people* at Product Space do have a vision.
 Here are the most widely shared visions:

 **Vision 1: "Help companies benefit from Lean/Agile"**